Is your website not converting sales? Then it’s time for a website audit / conversions audit to change your conversion rate optimization strategy.

 - · We’ve made notes about which blog posts to delete

-- We now have an excellent idea of the value of URLs on our blog.
+- We now have an excellent idea of the value of URLs t our conversion rate optimization strategy

 - And we can now boost our SEO by merging and deleting posts.